Why is the conveyancing process important?

-The conveyancing process is little understood and often complicated yet when it comes to purchasing a property, conveyancing is an essential part of the process.
+The conveyancing process is little understood and often complicated yet when it comes to purchasing a property, the conveyancing process is an essential part of the process.

 What is conveyancing?

 Who does the conveyancing?

 While it’s possible to do it yourself, usually, a solicitor or conveyancer conducts the conveyancing process.

 Hiring the right person/firm

 If you decide to hire someone to oversee the process then, start by asking friends for recommendations.

 Don’t automatically choose the firm recommended by the estate agent.
 They usually get a referral fee from the conveyancer firm and could cost more.